 Their research was funded by the Canadian Institutes of Health Research, but also by the Molson Foundation and the Michael Smith Foundation for Health Research.

-Osteoarthritis refers to wear-and-tear inflammation of the synovial (freely movable) joints of the body ("osteo" for bones, "arth" referring to joint, "itis" for inflammation).
+Osteoarthritis refers to "wear-and-tear" and inflammation of the synovial (freely movable) joints of the body ("osteo" for bones, "arth" referring to joint, "itis" for inflammation).

 The older your body gets, the more likely it is that you'll have this type of inflammation.

 As a hiker, you bear weight by carrying a pack, plus put your knee cartilage through vigorous usage, on every hike, season after season.

 Body weight comes into the equation as well.

 Carrying a few extra pounds in your pack, added to a few extra pounds on your skeletal frame (especially after a winter of inactivity), spells more work for your knee joints on the trail.

 And if you tackle steep trails, even more work!

 This increases the potential for knee damage, which could lead to inflamed knee joints over time.